Slack vs Microsoft Teams: Which Tool is Best for YOUR Team?

 Brosix: An Intuitive, Affordable, and Highly Secure Alternative to Slack and Microsoft Teams

 If you’re on the fence about Slack or Microsoft Teams, why not give Brosix a try?

 Brosix is an instant messaging software for businesses providing teams a hub for communication and collaboration on a platform that’s intuitive, highly administrative, and more secure than Slack or Teams.

 Brosix is easy to deploy.
 Simply provide an email address, name, and phone number on the landing page and then create a company or team name and a password.
 That’s it!

-Brosix pricing comes in three tiers.
-There’s a freemium version, but at $4 per user per month, the Business Plan gets you unlimited chat, voice and video capabilities, access to a slew of collaboration tools, and administrative options like the ability to manage contacts and features.
+For $4 per user per month, Business gets you voice and video capabilities, Brosix’s full suite of collaboration tools, and administrative controls like the ability to manage contacts and features.

 Focused and User-friendly Communication